Scraynor/my_apero2/content/project/modop/index.md

 ---

 ### Functional Form
+  _Modular operads_ -- that were developed for questions in geometry and are useful in mathematical physics -- are devices used for describing local-to-global-to-local features of _higher genus_ (algebraic) structures.
+Their combinatorics are governed by _graphs that admit cycles_, which makes it very difficult to modify results from (acyclic) operad theory to the modular case.
+I develop machinery for working with (higher) modular operads, and study the role of cycles in their complexity.
+This has applications in diverse areas of This to understand the structure and complexity  However, I quickly discovered that -- even in the abstract domain of pure mathematics -- there were significant gaps in the understanding of systems, like modular operads, that are governed by graphs with cycles.
+In general, <em>operads</em> are mathematical tools that organise the inter-scale relationships in systems whose components, may themselves be built by connecting smaller components of the same type.
+The operad theory of systems whose components are connected in (acyclic) tree-like configurations is reasonably well-understood.
+But <em>modular operads</em> -- multi-scale systems whose components may be connected in configurations that contain cycles -- are much more complicated.

 This theme has a **form-to-email** feature built in, thanks to the simple Formspree integration.
 All you need to activate the form is a valid recipient email address saved in the front matter of the form
 (`/content/forms/contact.md`).
 Of course, the example shown below (`your@email.here`) must not be used.
 Please use your actual email address.